xaxay/poc-mfe-vite-root/README.md

 It proves that it works and demonstrate how all these parts are initialized and interacted together from different in-browser modules!

-For simplicity all modules are exposed from one repo!

 ## Installation

 `yarn`